AckerlyXu/heima/articles/sql-database/sql-database-firewall-configure.md

    ![Diagram describing firewall configuration.][1]

 * **Server-level firewall rules:** These rules enable clients to access your entire Azure SQL server, that is, all the databases within the same logical server.
 These rules are stored in the **master** database.
 Server-level firewall rules can be configured by using the portal or by using Transact-SQL statements.
-To create server-level firewall rules using the Azure Portal or PowerShell, you must be the subscription owner or a subscription contributor.
+To create server-level firewall rules using the Azure portal or PowerShell, you must be the subscription owner or a subscription contributor.
 To create a server-level firewall rule using Transact-SQL, you must connect to the SQL Database instance as the server-level principal login or the Azure Active Directory administrator (which means that a server-level firewall rule must first be created by a user with Azure-level permissions).
 * **Database-level firewall rules:** These rules enable clients to access certain (secure) databases within the same logical server.
-You can create these rules for each database (including the **master** database0) and they are stored in the individual databases.
-Database-level firewall rules can only be configured by using Transact-SQL statements and only after you have configured the first server-level firewall.
+You can create these rules for each database (including the **master** database) and they are stored in the individual databases.
+Database-level firewall rules for master and user databases can only be created and managed by using Transact-SQL statements and only after you have configured the first server-level firewall.
 If you specify an IP address range in the database-level firewall rule that is outside the range specified in the server-level firewall rule, only those clients that have IP addresses in the database-level range can access the database.
 You can have a maximum of 128 database-level firewall rules for a database.
-Database-level firewall rules for master and user databases can only be created and managed through Transact-SQL.
 For more information on configuring database-level firewall rules, see the example later in this article and see [sp_set_database_firewall_rule (Azure SQL Databases)](https://msdn.microsoft.com/library/dn270010.aspx).

-**Recommendation:** Azure recommends using database-level firewall rules whenever possible to enhance security and to make your database more portable.
+**Recommendation:** We recommends using database-level firewall rules whenever possible to enhance security and to make your database more portable.
 Use server-level firewall rules for administrators and when you have many databases that have the same access requirements and you don't want to spend time configuring each database individually.

 > [!Note]
 > For information about portable databases in the context of business continuity, see [Authentication requirements for disaster recovery](sql-database-geo-replication-security-config.md).